Herbie: Fully Loaded: Critical response

-On Rotten Tomatoes, the film has a rating of 40% based on 144 reviews.
-The site's consensus states that "Herbie: Fully Loaded is a decent kids movie that is pretty undemanding for adult viewers."
-The film is the second-lowest rated entry in the franchise, with Herbie Goes Bananas scoring a 40% rating.
-On Metacritic, it has a weighted average score of 47% based on reviews from 31 critics, indicating "mixed or average reviews".
-Audiences surveyed by CinemaScore gave the film a grade "A" on a scale of A to F.
+On Rotten Tomatoes, the film has an approval rating of 40% based on 141 reviews, with an average rating of 5.3/10.
+The site's critics consensus states that "Herbie: Fully Loaded is a decent kids movie that is pretty undemanding for adult viewers."
+The film, along with Herbie Goes Bananas, which also scored a 40% rating, is the lowest rated entry in the franchise.
+On Metacritic, it has a weighted average score of 47 out of 100 based on 31 critics, indicating "mixed or average" reviews.
+Audiences surveyed by CinemaScore gave the film an average grade "A" on an A+ to F scale.

 Roger Ebert gave the film a two out of four stars, stating: "The movie is pretty cornball.
 Little kids would probably enjoy it, but their older brothers and sisters will be rolling their eyes, and their parents will be using their iPods."
-William Thomas of Empire Magazine gave the film a two out of five stars and said: "Every bit as good (and bad) as Herbie Goes Bananas; but the Love Bug deserves better performances."
+William Thomas of Empire gave the film a two out of five stars and said: "Every bit as good (and bad) as Herbie Goes Bananas; but the Love Bug deserves better performances."

-Awards

-At the 2006 Kids' Choice Awards, Lohan won "Favorite Female Actress" for her role.
-The film was also nominated for "Favorite Movie" but lost to Harry Potter and the Goblet of Fire.
+Accolades

 Soundtrack

 The soundtrack album was released on June 21, 2005.
 It includes Lohan's 2004 song "First", and remakes of classic songs by Walt Disney Records artists including Aly & A.J., Caleigh Peters, Ingram Hill and Josh Kelley, and big names such as Lionel Richie and Mark McGrath.
 The album does not, however, contain any of Mark Mothersbaugh's original score for the film.

-Despite most of the songs' original recordings appearing in the film itself, the soundtrack contains remakes exclusive to the album.
+Despite most of the songs' original recordings appearing in the film itself, the soundtrack contains remakes only on the album.
 For example, the Beach Boys' original recording of "Getcha Back" is used for the film's opening credits, but the Mark McGrath cover is featured on the soundtrack.

-The Girls Aloud single "Long Hot Summer" was planned to be included, but was cut from the final film.
+The Girls Aloud single "Long Hot Summer" was planned to be included and put the British band into the American market, but was cut from the final film.